arindam7development/Web_Apps/map/README.md

 Maps web app

 It is a web app , which will display your current location with the detailed map.
-It uses javascript‘s geolocation api.
+It uses Javascript's: Geolocation Api.